 - Abused, neglected, and disadvantaged children; adoption & foster care; victims of domestic abuse; and homelessness

 - June 1 - September 30: Applications accepted during this time period for organizations focused in the following areas:

-- U.S. military personnel and family
+- U.S. military personnel and family support

-- Animal advocacy
+- Animal Welfare & Advocacy